06:00-15:00, Saturday, 8-08-20

 After what seemed like forever, I wobbled up the final rocks.
 The summit definitely had that top of the world feeling.
 The surrounding 14ers (Ellingwood Point, Little Bear Peak, & Mt Lindsey) all looked small in comparison.

-Blanca is a very inspiring mountain, held sacred by the Navajo people.
-I’ve been enamored since I was a little girl, viewing it from the window of my dad’s small plane as we flew over La Veta Pass.
+Blanca’s a very inspiring mountain, held sacred by the Navajo people.
+I’ve been enamored with it since I was a little girl, viewing it from the window of my dad’s small plane as we flew over La Veta Pass.
 Despite being so high in the air, the peak still towered over us.
 Perhaps that’s why it felt so overwhelming on this day.
 I was also feeling down about the memories of my dad.
 He’d been gone from this world for one month and reaching the top of Blanca brought a flood of emotions.

 Looking back towards the behemoth that is Blanca and the Class 3 ridge that connects the 2 peaks.

 The last couple hundred feet up Ellingwood absolutely destroyed me.
 I didn’t remember struggling as much since my marathon hike up Pikes Peak.
 I was having an off day, no doubt about it, but that’s to be expected sometimes.
 I laid down on some rocks at the top to catch my breath and clear my head.
 Some nausea passed while I just enjoyed the views…I’d earned a break.